niplav/site/platte.md

 [home](./index.md)
 ------------------

-*author: niplav, created: 2016-11-20, modified: 2018-04-27, status: finished, importance: 1, confidence: fiction*
+*author: niplav, created: 2016-11-20, modified: 2019-04-08, language: german, status: finished, importance: 1, confidence: fiction*

-> __Beschreibung der Erfahrungen eines der schnellsten menschengemachten
-> Objekte.__
+> __Text about the experiences of one of the fastest man-made objects.__

 Platte
 ======